cloudfoundry/docs-cloudfoundry-concepts/architecture/execution-agent.html.md

 VM creation is likely to take a while.

-If the `rake test_vm` step fails and you see an error similar to "undefined method 'configure' for Vagrant" or "found character that cannot start any token while scanning for the next token", you are using a unsupported version of Vagrant.
+If the `rake test_vm` step fails and you see an error similar to "undefined method 'configure' for Vagrant" or "found character that cannot start any token while scanning for the next token," you are using a unsupported version of Vagrant.
 Install Vagrant version 1.1 or higher.

 <pre class="terminal">
 # initialize the test VM